 Home › About › History of PNGOC

-The Papua New Guinea Sports Federation and Olympic Committee marks our 50th birthday this year, commemorating the remarkable journey we have taken since Wednesday, 2nd August 1961 when we were formally established.
-A journey that has seen the organization transform from our humble beginnings as a group of dedicated volunteers eager to see the athletes from the Territory of Papua and New Guinea compete at the British Empire and Commonwealth Games and South Pacific Games, to an organization of committed employees backed by the support of passionate stakeholders, still equally devoted to seeing Team PNG participate in and perform well at international sporting events.
+The Papua New Guinea Olympic Committee was formally established on Wednesday 2nd August, 1961.
+It has been a remarkable journey that has seen the organization transform from our humble beginnings as a group of dedicated volunteers eager to see the athletes from the Territory of Papua and New Guinea compete at the British Empire and Commonwealth Games and the South Pacific Games, to an organization of committed employees backed by the support of passionate stakeholders, still equally devoted to seeing Team PNG participate in and perform well at international sporting events.